InfernoHex/2020RoboCup/2020Mar/R.H.md

 # BAD THINGS!

 ## Some conns!
 * Sometimes this happens and it drives backwards so it exits the rescue area!
+This is probably because of the entering and exit speed confusing the sensors activating crucial code at the wrong time!
 * It will have to take around 40sec if miss the first revolution (though also not that common!)